danthedeckie/mdspec/README.md

 HomePage is a Page Type.
 It has these fields:
  - title : required, text, maximum 100 characters
- - banner image : optional
+ - banner : image, optional
- - banner text : optional
+ - banner : text, optional
  - contents (the main contents of the page...)

-The contents fields is a StreamField.
+The contents field is a StreamField.
 It has these blocks:
  - richtext
  - image